Tamarindo, Costa Rica

 Every time we have been to Tamarindo it has been really hot and sunny.
 Make sure you bring plenty of strong sunscreen when here!

-The most popular time to visit Tamarindo is between the end of December through early May.
+The most popular time to visit this area is between the end of December through early May.
 This is dry season in the Guanacaste region.
 You can expect extremely hot weather and no rain.

 We like to visit this area between May through mid-August.
 At that time of year, you will likely have a daily afternoon thunderstorm, but there are far fewer tourists, and everything is green and blooming.